Win-C/jobly/readme.md

 # Jobly

-Jobly is a mock job board site where users can sign up and login to gain access to a list of companies and their associated job postings.
-A user may apply to a job posting, but is restricted from duplicate applications to a single job posting.
+Jobly is a mock job board site where users can sign up and login.
+Logged in users gain access to a list of companies with search and filtering capabilities.
+Each company has a list of job postings that a user can view.
+A user may apply to a job posting, but each user is restricted from duplicate applications to a single job posting posted by a company.

 Check out the deployed app <a href="http://hilarious-cobweb.surge.sh">here</a>.